DigitalHarborFoundation/culture/markdown.md

 # Structural vs. Temporary
 Identify if a stressor is the result of a specific situation or underlying condition.
 Endure the temporary and fix the forever.

 ---

+# Don't Get Distracted
+Focusing on your task at hand requires discipline but is the only way to actually accomplish the task.

+---